hibiken/asynq/README.md

 import "github.com/hibiken/asynq"
 ```

+2. Asynq uses redis as a message broker.
-2. Use one of `RedisConnOpt` types to specify how to connect to Redis.
+   Use one of `RedisConnOpt` types to specify how to connect to Redis.

 ```go
 var redis = &asynq.RedisClientOpt{